advice for using the personals . . . our tips for best results

 While proximity to a progressively-minded urban area and/or how "picky" someone is in terms of their search options both play big parts, it's still undeniably the case that there are X factors above and beyond that.

 What makes for online profile superstars vs. those that seem stuck warming the bench?

 What are the crucial differences between women with extremely similar demographics who write us and thank us for having helped them meet the woman (or women) who really "rocked their world" or "made their dreams come true"

-the women who often wonder why the women they contact never write them back?
+the women who often wonder why the women they contact never message them back?
 Or why those contacts hardly ever lead to mutually enjoyable dates or friendships?

 Furthermore, the personals questionnaire itself attempts to exhibit a more crowd-pleasing generic-ness, but this area of the site features a bit more take-it-or-leave-it edginess.
 And, in case you didn’t notice, that last sentence does include the "leave it" option.

-If you're an old pro with the personals and/or lesbian social networking in general and have always experienced precisely the degree of success you desired, we’d encourage you to ignore this area entirely and just keep on keepin’ on with your own unique gameplan.
+If you're an old pro with the personals and/or lesbian social networking in general and have always experienced precisely the degree of success you desired, you may want to ignore this area entirely and just keep on keepin’ on with your own unique gameplan.

 BUT if you: